rkhax7/teachable-coupon-code/README.md

 ## Teachable Free Trial: Does It Exist in 2026?

-Teachable offers a 7-day free trial on all its premium plans: Starter, Builder, Growth, and Advanced.
+Teachable provides a 7-day free trial on all premium plans, including Starter, Builder, Growth, and Advanced.

-Sign up through our exclusive link to explore Teachable's features at no cost.
-However, you’ll need to enter your credit card details to activate the trial.
-Once the 7-day trial period ends, you’ll be billed based on the selected plan.
+You can sign up to explore Teachable’s features during the trial period, but a credit card is required to activate access.
+Once the 7 days end, billing begins based on the plan you selected.

-Important: This offer is only valid for new users.
-Existing users must opt for a paid plan to continue using Teachable.
+This trial is available only for new users.
+Existing users need to move to a paid plan to keep using Teachable.

 ## More Ways To Get Teachable Plans at A Lower Cost